Introduction to Dual Eligibility

 Healthcare Benefits for Dually Eligible Individuals

-• Hospital coverage and outpatient care (through Medicare)
+Hospital and outpatient care through Medicare

-• Help paying for Medicare premiums, deductibles, and copayments through Medicare Savings Programs
+Assistance with Medicare premiums, deductibles, and copayments through Medicare Savings Programs

 Managing Dual Eligibility